What is your best first (positive) move in a selling crisis?

 Here is what will be different:

-- a consistent, quality standard to execute mission critical sales conversations
+- a consistent, quality baseline for mission critical sales conversations

-- effective coaching focused on improving those sales conversations
+- better coaching that improves those sales conversations

-- a feedback process so you can to quickly and continuously improve messages, conversations, and support
+- a feedback process so you can quickly and continuously improve messages, conversations, and support

-Sales leadership today requires a veridical approach to imminent sales performance issues.
+Sales leadership today requires a veridical approach to sales performance issues.

 In a selling crisis, the best first move is to improve critical sales conversations.